raghuveerbhat/raghuveerbhat/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning about and contributing to [Ivy](https://github.com/unifyai/ivy).
+- 🌱 I’m currently learning and contributing to [Ivy](https://github.com/unifyai/ivy).
 - 💬 Ask me about anything!!!
 - 📫 How to reach me: raghuveer.9bhat[AT]gmail.com